 3. What does your audience need?

 You understand your customers’ needs, aspirations, and motivations.
-You understand how your company answers these needs, and you’re able to communicate—clearly—how you do this.
+You know how your company answers these needs, and you’re able to clearly communicate how you do this.
 You understand whom you serve, and how you improve their experience with every brand touchpoint to inspire loyalty.

 4. Are you consistent?

-The best brands have a strategy for communicating with their customers, they are consistent and they don’t waste their audience’s time.
+The best brands have a strategy for communicating with their customers.
+Because they are consistent, they don’t waste their audience’s time.
 They always consider their customers’ needs and use this approach when communicating.

 These 15 brands are consistent in telling their brand story, and they achieve it across a variety of assets and channels.
 One of my favorites is charity: water, and clearly, their marketing is a favorite with millions of others, including donors and celebrities.

 Although this may seem inconsistent with number 4, the best brands always evolve.
 The world changes too quickly for any company to remain stagnant and think that they will continue to succeed.
 Technology, communication, delivery—these methods are changing daily and we all have to evolve to keep up.